mkramer45/20200228_MSK_AivenProject/README.md

 >>python3 consumer_surf_info.py
 ```

 Upon executing this file, you should see the messages from the topic displayed in your terminal.
-Additionally, you are now able to query these messages in the SurfSender database table named 'surf_data' in PostgreSQL.
+Additionally, you are now able to query these messages in the SurfSender database table named 'surf_conditions' in PostgreSQL.

 # Testing SurfSender